The Arroyo Link

 We’re in a time of re-examining our community roots, history, and values as they’ve evolved over the past 140+ years.
 The Link follows a route of culturally and historically significant sites like Carmelita Gardens, where a nexus of artists and thinkers inspired the young John Muir’s early ideas about nature conservation.

-A number of conservation and recreation projects are under way to revitalize the Arroyo, but without the Link, our access to it — and ability to enjoy those investments and improvements — will remain limited and difficult.
-A walking and biking path will enhance local circulation now and looking forward:
+Conservation and recreation projects are under way to revitalize the Arroyo, but without the Link, our access to it — and ability to enjoy those investments and improvements — will remain limited and difficult.
+A walking and biking path would enhance local circulation, now and looking forward.

-• As it crosses the 710 Freeway stub, the Link will offer an opportunity to mark the predominantly Black and Japanese American communities displaced by freeways in the name of progress.
-Looking forward to the area’s redevelopment, the Link will also be a valuable car-free connector for the thousands of new residents and businesses that are expected to flow into the area, alleviating the increase in car congestion, stress, and pollution that many fear.
+• Enable us along the 710 Freeway Stub to mark the historical Black, Japanese American, and Mexican American communities that were displaced by freeways in the name of progress.
+Looking forward to the area’s redevelopment, the Link would also be a valuable car-free connector for the thousands of new residents and businesses that are expected to flow into the area, alleviating the increase in car congestion, stress, and pollution that many fear.

-• The Link will connect Pasadena to L.A.’s rapidly expanding regional network of multi-modal routes along the Los Angeles River watershed.
-At present, the network goes from South Pasadena to downtown L.A. and then north and south.
+• Connect Pasadena to the L.A. region’s rapidly expanding network of multi-modal routes along the Los Angeles River watershed.
+At present, the network starts from South Pasadena and goes to downtown L.A., then north and south.

 Learn more about the history, urban planning, and proposal details in the 198-page project e-book by visiting the “E-Book” page of this website and clicking on the link provided there.